The Village (2023 TV series): Development

 The series was announced by Amazon Prime Video on 28 April 2022.
 Actor Arya will next be seen in a Horror series titled The Village, which is based on Asvin Srivatsangam and Shamik Dasgupta's graphic horror novel of the same name.

 The series is produced by BS Radhakrishnan under the Studio Shakthi Productions.
 Milind Rau of Netrikann (2021) fame, has directed and written the series.

 Casting

-Actor Arya play the a young doctor Gautham Subramanian.
+Actor Arya plays the young doctor Gautham Subramanian.
 This is his debut role in a limited series.
 Divya Pillai was cast as Gautham's wife Neha, Baby Aazhiya was cast as Neha and Gautham's daughter Maya.

-Marketing

-The first poster was released in April 2022 featuring, The poster shows lead actors Arya.
-The first teaser was released on 9 November 2023.
-The first trailer was released on 17 November 2023 and revealing the release date.

 Release

 Streaming

 It was announced on 17 November 2023 that the series will be released on 24 November 2023 in Tamil, Telugu, Malayalam, Kannada and Hindi, languages on Amazon Prime Video.